SVDotsenko/portfolio-project-5/README.md

 - Access to the donation cards and donation history is available to all users, including unregistered users.
 - Access for making donations and all edit, update, delete actions is only possible for registered users.
-- The application has 2 user roles: Donors and Administrator.
+- The application has two user roles: Donors and Administrator.
 - Registration of a new user (with the role of Donor) through the user interface.

 Common functionality for both roles includes: